 “Someone is hungry.”

 Much like comments on types of food, comments on quantity of food cause problems.
-Calling out how hungry they must be or comparing how much they eat to their peers does not teach girls to listen to their own bodies, explains psychologist Dr. Taryn Myers explains.
-The central nervous system is better at signaling fullness than Dad.
-And it’s on Dad to remember that.
+Calling out how hungry they must be or comparing how much they eat to their peers does not teach girls to listen to their own bodies, says Taryn Myers, Ph.D., a psychologist at Virginia Wesleyan University.
+The central nervous system is better at signaling fullness than dad is.
+And it’s on dad to remember that.

 “Kids pretty naturally have a good indication of when they are hungry and when they are full,” Myers says.
 “When we comment on what they eat or try to restrict amounts, we are teaching them not to trust their own bodies and to see food as an enemy rather than fuel for their growing bodies.”